qwewqa/sonolus.py/docs/reference/types.md

     ```

     For clarity, it's recommended to use the copy from operator (`@=`) when updating elements that are known to be
-    of some type other than `Num`.
+    an array or record (see the next section).

     ```python
     a[0] @= pair
     ```

-Getting the length of an array:
+The length of an array can be accessed using the `len()` function:

 ```python
 assert len(Array(1, 2, 3)) == 3
 ```

-Iterating over elements:
+Arrays can be iterated over using a for loop:

 ```python
 a = Array(1, 2, 3)